punitganshani/iot-azure-eventhub/README.md

 # Internet of Things - Telemetry and Reliable Messaging

-This repository contains samples (using `.NET` and `NodeJS`) for Collab365 session on Azure IoT - Telemetry and Reliable Messaging
+This repository contains samples (using `.NET` and `NodeJS`) to understand Azure IoT - Telemetry and Reliable Messaging

 ## Pre Azure IoT Suite